-In this part of its mandate, the CII is in the process of tendering a contract for the Jacques Cartier Bridge and Clement Bridge seismic performance evaluation study and earthquake-resistant retrofit preliminary design study.
+The Jacques Cartier Bridge and Clement Bridge seismic performance evaluation studies and the earthquake-resistant retrofit preliminary design study have begun.

 The contract for a wind tunnel study of the load capacity of the Jacques Cartier Bridge's main span is well underway.
-The preliminary results show that several millions of dollars in reinforcement can be saved.

-Three internal studies are underway on the assessment of the Jacques Cartier Bridge in terms of opportunities of service life extension, on the improvement of the structural protection systems and on alternatives to de-icing salts.
+Three internal studies are underway on the opportunities of service life extension, on the improvement of the structural protection systems and on alternatives to de-icing salts.

-The Centre has expanded its team and refined its orientations and operating plan so as to identify innovation requirements of JCCBI's various departments and to develop a mechanism to promote the former's expertise.
+The CII has refined its orientations and gradually undertaken its operating plan so as to identify the needs to innovate JCCBl's various departments and develop a plan to promote its expertise.